 • Extension to program element: the delimitation element is set up by a profile programmed working, excluding the point and setup workings.
-The element is found by assigning a point near the segment: the X and Y coordinates are programmed in the edit fields (also in the interactive mode, clicking the icon Section is extended to intersect the profile closest to selection point.
+The element is found by assigning a point near the segment: the X and Y coordinates are programmed in the edit fields (also in the interactive mode, clicking the icon).
+Section is extended to intersect the profile closest to selection point.
 If more intersection solutions exist, the closest to the point of origin is the valid one.

 - Extension to vertical line: the delimitation element is set up by a vertical line.
-The coordinate of the vertical axis is programmed in the edit field (also in interactive mode, clicking the icon ...). - Extension to horizontal line: the delimitation element is set up by a horizontal line.
-The coordinate of the horizontal axis is programmed in the edit field (also in interactive mode, clicking the icon ...). - Extension to intersection with the face: the delimitation element is set up by overall rectangle of the face.
+The coordinate of the vertical axis is programmed in the edit field (also in interactive mode, clicking the icon .). - Extension to intersection with the face: the delimitation element is set up by overall rectangle of the face.
 The segment is extended until the intersection with a face side. - Extension to intersection with the rectangle: bound element is set up by a rectangle.
-The coordinate of the horizontal axis is programmed in the edit fields (also in interactive mode, clicking the icon ...).
+The coordinate of the horizontal axis is programmed in the edit fields (also in interactive mode, clicking the icon).